mjvinti/d3-boot-tester/README.md

+# React + D3 Tester

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It's intended to be a simple playground for integrating React w/ D3.js

 ## Available Scripts